-Centrally deployed mobility anchors refer to the mobility management deployments in which there are very few mobility anchors and the traffic of millions of mobile nodes in an operator network are managed by the same anchor.
-Centralized mobility management makes use of centrally deployed mobility anchors.
+Centrally deployed mobility anchors

+refer to the mobility management deployments in which there are very few mobility anchors and the traffic of millions of mobile nodes in an operator network are managed by the same anchor.

+Centralized mobility management

+makes use of centrally deployed mobility anchors.

-Distributed mobility management is not centralized so that traffic does not need to traverse centrally deployed mobility anchors far from the optimal route.
-Flat mobile network has few levels of routing hierarchy introduced into the data path by the mobility management system.
-Mobility context is the collection of information required to provide mobility management support for a given mobile node.
-3. Centralized versus distributed mobility management Mobility management is needed because the IP address of a mobile node may change as the node moves.
+Distributed mobility management

+is not centralized so that traffic does not need to traverse centrally deployed mobility anchors far from the optimal route.

+Hierarchical mobile network

+has a hierarchy of network elements arranged into multiple hierarchical levels which are introduced into the data path by the mobility management system.

+Flattening mobile network

+refers to the hierarchical mobile network which is going through the trend of reducing its number of hierarchical levels.

+Flatter mobile network

+has fewer hierarchical levels compared to a hierarchical mobile network.

+Mobility context

+is the collection of information required to provide mobility management support for a given mobile node.

+3. Centralized versus distributed mobility management

+Mobility management is needed because the IP address of a mobile node may change as the node moves.
 Mobility management functions may be implemented at different layers of the protocol stack.
 At the IP (network) layer, mobility management can be client-based or networkbased.

-An IP-layer mobility management protocol is typically based on the principle of distinguishing between a session identifier and a routing address and maintaining a mapping between the two.
-In Mobile IP, the new IP address of the mobile node after the node has moved is the routing address, whereas the original IP address before the mobile node moves serves as the session identifier.
-The location management (LM) information is kept by associating the routing address with the session identifier.
-Packets addressed to the Chan (Ed.), et al. Expires August 7, 2014 [Page 5] DMM-Regs session identifier will first route to the original network which redirects them using the routing address to deliver to the session.
+An IP-layer mobility management protocol is typically based on the principle of distinguishing between a session identifier and a forwarding address and maintaining a mapping between the two.
+Mobile IP, the new IP address of the mobile node after the node has moved is the forwarding address, whereas the original IP address before the mobile node moves serves as the session identifier. location management (LM) information is kept by associating the forwarding address with the session identifier.
+Packets addressed to the session identifier will first route to the original network which re-directs them using the forwarding address to deliver to the session.
 Re-directing packets this way can result in long routes.
-An existing optimization routes directly using the routing address of the host, and such is a host-based solution.
+An existing optimization routes directly using the forwarding address of the host, and such is a host-based solution.

 The next two subsections explain centralized and distributed mobility management functions in the network.

 3.1.
-Centralized mobility management In centralized mobility management, the location information in terms of a mapping between the session identifier and the routing address is kept at a single mobility anchor, and packets destined to the session identifier are routed via this anchor.
+Centralized mobility management

+In centralized mobility management, the location information in terms of a mapping between the session identifier and the forwarding address is kept at a single mobility anchor, and packets destined to the session identifier are forwarded via this anchor.
 In other words, such mobility management systems are centralized in both the control plane and the data plane (mobile node IP traffic).

 Many existing mobility management deployments make use of centralized mobility anchoring in a hierarchical network architecture, as shown in Figure 1.
 Examples are the home agent (HA) and local mobility anchor (LMA) serving as the anchors for the mobile node (MN) and Mobile Access Gateway (MAG) in Mobile IPv6 [RFC6275] and in Proxy Mobile IPv6 [RFC5213] respectively.
-Cellular networks such as the Third Generation Partnership Project (3GPP) General Packet Radio System (GPRS) networks and 3GPP Evolved Packet System (EPS) networks employ centralized mobility management too.
+Cellular networks such as the 3GPP General Packet Radio System (GPRS) networks and 3GPP Evolved Packet System (EPS) networks employ centralized mobility management too.
 In the 3GPP GPRS network, the Gateway GPRS Support Node (GGSN), Serving GPRS Support Node (SGSN) and Radio Network Controller (RNC) constitute a hierarchy of anchors.
 In the 3GPP EPS network, the Packet Data Network Gateway (P-GW) and Serving Gateway (S-GW) constitute another hierarchy of anchors.